 Why should I choose Star of the Sea Catholic School for my child?

 If you are looking for a traditional, safe, Catholic environment for your child with standards that help them achieve their physical, moral and academic best, then Star of the Sea is your best choice!
+Catholic schools outperform all others in recent data.
+Click Here to see how we excel.
 Please call us at 757-428-8400 for a personal tour.